franciscop/polystore/readme.md

 // "Hello world"
 ```

-> Note: the ending slash `/` is needed, to desambiguate with "file"
+> Note: the ending slash `/` is needed, to disambiguate with "file"

 You can also create multiple stores: